 - If you find your original ball in-bounds within the three-minute search time, you must abandon your provisional ball and continue playing your original.
 Pick up the provisional, its score does not apply.

 - If your original ball is confirmed out of bounds or lost, your provisional ball is now the ball in play.
 You add one penalty stroke and continue from where your provisional ended up.
-For instance, If your first ball from the tee was out of bounds, and your provisional ball went straight down the middle of the fairway your next shot with that provisional ball would now be your fourth, because your provisional ball counts as your third shot (tee shot #1, one-stroke penalty, plus provisional shot, #3).
-Effectively you do lose both stroke and distance.
+For instance, if your first ball from the tee was out of bounds, and your provisional ball went straight down the middle of the fairway, your next shot with the provisional ball would be your fourth because your provisional ball counts as your third shot (tee shot #1, one-stroke penalty, plus provisional shot #3).

 Always play a provisional if there's any doubt.
 No one wants to make the long, slow walk of shame back to the tee box.

-Option 3: The Very Convenient 'Any Day of the Week' Local Rule (Model Local Rule E-5)
+Option 3: The Convenient 'Any Day of the Week' Local Rule (Model Local Rule E-5)

 Here’s the step-by-step process:

-- 1. Find where it's Lost/O.B.: Once confirmed that your ball is out-of- Bounds (o.b.) or lost, identify where you think that spot is.
-You will take Two Clup-lengths of relief between the edge of the Fairway and the spot where it deemed O.B...
+- Find where it's Lost/O.B.: Once confirmed that your ball is out of bounds or lost, identify where you think that spot is.
+Take two club-lengths of relief between the edge of the fairway and the spot where it was deemed out of bounds.

-Example: You hit your tee shot (#1) OB.
+Example: You hit your tee shot (#1) O.B.
 You choose this local rule.
 You add two penalty strokes.
-You drop your ball on the edge of the fairway and hit what is now your 4th shot.
-Yes, that's one more stroke than re-teeing, but the convenience of not having to go backward often makes it worth it, especially in a friendly game.
+You drop your ball on the edge of the fairway and hit your 4th shot.
+This adds a stroke but often proves more convenient, especially in casual games.

 Recovering Mentally from an Out-of-Bounds Shot